CapgeminiTechHub/Amazon-web-services-1/README.md

 - "more options"
 - "other options"

-Like the help intent, it leaves the session open so that the user can activate another intent rahter than haivng to reinvoke the skill.
+Like the help intent, it leaves the session open so that the user can activate another intent rather than having to reinvoke the skill.

 # Facilities